What is the difference between a relative and absolute path?

 In the above example, the absolute path contains the full path to the file and not just the file as seen in the non absolute path.
 In this example, if you were in a directory that did not contain "calc.exe" you would get an error message.
 However, when using an absolute path you can be in any directory and the computer would know where to open the "calc.exe" file.

 How to find the absolute path in Windows

 You can determine the absolute path of any file in Windows by right-clicking on a file and then clicking Properties.
-Within the file properties first look at the "Location:" which is the path to the file.
+In the file properties first look at the "Location:" which is the path to the file.
 In the picture below the location is "c:\odesk\computer_hope".
 Next, add a backslash and then the file name to the end of the path, which would make the file example below have an absolute path of "c:\odesk\computer_hope\chrome.jpg".

 How to find the absolute path in the Windows command line

 From the Windows command line, you can find the absolute path of any file by looking at the current directory.
 For example, if you prompt was "C:\Windows>" and you wanted to know the absolute path of a calc.exe file in that directory, its absolute path is "c:\windows\calc.exe".
 In other words, the absolute path is the full directory path plus the file name.

 Path differences in Linux

 Linux absolute path

 In these example, the absolute path contains the full path to the cgi-bin directory on that computer.

 How to find the absolute path of a file in Linux

 Since most users do not want to see the full path as their prompt, by default the prompt is relative to their personal directory as shown above.
 To find the full absolute path of the current directory, use the pwd command.